vzhd1701/evernote-backup/README.md

 Successfully initialized database for user!
 ```

+If you log in to Evernote, it will prompt you to complete OAuth login using your browser.

-By default, it will prompt you to enter your account credentials.
+To connect to **Yinxiang** instead of Evernote, use `--backend china` option.
+It will prompt you to enter your account credentials.
 You can provide them beforehand with `--user` and `--password` options.

-If you log in to Evernote with Google or Apple accounts, you must use the `--oauth` option.

-To connect to **Yinxiang** instead of Evernote, use `--backend china` option.
-Unfortunately, OAuth is not supported for **Yinxiang** yet.
+OAuth is not supported for **Yinxiang**.

 ### Step 2.
 Downloading Evernote data